Ladders and simplicity of derived module categories: Introduction

 The paper is structured as follows.
 In Section~\ref{s:derived-categories-and-recollements} we collect some preliminaries on recollements of triangulated and derived categories, derived functors, derived simple algebras and stratifications.
 Moreover, we prove Theorem I(a) and the first statement of Theorem I(b).
 In Section~\ref{s:ladder} we recall the definition of a ladder and discuss when a ladder can be extended upwards or downwards.
 In Section~\ref{s:lifting-and-restricting-recollements} we study the lifting and restricting problem between different levels of derived categories; we give criteria when a recollement on $\cd(\Mod)$ can be restricted to a recollement on $\cd^-(\Mod)$, $\cd^b(\Mod)$, $K^b(\proj)$ and $\cd^b(\mod)$ respectively.
 Section~\ref{s:derived-simplicity} is devoted to studying the dependence of derived simplicity on the choice of (unbounded, bounded, ...) derived categories, in particular, proving Theorem III.
 Further, we show that indecomposable commutative algebras are derived simple for any choice of derived categories.
 As a consequence, we recover some results on silting and tilting over commutative algebras in the literature \cite{CM,PT,StovicekPospisil12}.
 In Section~\ref{s:k-theory} we study algebraic K-theory of finite-dimensional algebras and prove Theorem II.
 In the final Section~\ref{JH} we discuss the derived Jordan--H\"older theorem.

-{\it Acknowledgement:} We would like to thank Xiao-Wu Chen, Martin Kalck, Bernhard Keller, Henning Krause, Changchang Xi and Guodong Zhou for helpful conversations, and in particular we thank Changchang Xi for generously sharing his insight on algebraic K-theory.
+{\it Acknowledgements:} We would like to thank Xiao-Wu Chen, Martin Kalck, Bernhard Keller, Henning Krause, Changchang Xi and Guodong Zhou for helpful conversations, and in particular we thank Changchang Xi for generously sharing his insight on algebraic K-theory and Yang Han for pointing out an error in an earlier version.